Project Workflow

 5. Team Members: In sequence each team member uses the team laptop, opens git_hello_world.md, adds another line of text (e.g. “Hello this is (your name)!), and commits.
 At this point their should be 5 new lines in git_hello_world.md.

-6. Research Specialist: On the team laptop, push new commits to git_hello_world.md to your team’s laboratory with git push origin master
+6. Research Specialist: On the team laptop, push new commits to git_hello_world.md to your team’s laboratory with git push origin main

 Stretch Goal: Merge Conflicts